pkkulk/Notetaker/README.md

    pip install spacy transformers torch scikit-learn python -m spacy download en_core_web_sm

+3 .Open and run notetaker.ipynb using Jupyter Notebook or Jupyter Lab

+Notes
+Outputs are not committed to GitHub to keep the notebook clean Please execute the notebook to reproduce results
 ##  Input

 A transcribed **doctor–patient conversation** describing a motor vehicle accident, subsequent symptoms, treatment, recovery progress, and physician assessment.